dulikvor/cppKin/docs/cpp_client.md

 ```

 ## Stopping:
-once done, we can call stop, in order to release the client resources:
+once done, we can call stop, in order to release the client’s resources:
 ```c++
 cppkin::Stop();
 ```